-Information from the National Land Cover Database was used to quantify impacts to land classification and use resulting from the proposed new upland disposal sites compared to existing classifications within a width of two miles on either side of the Arkansas River centerline in the study area.
-This comparison is depicted in Table 4-2 (NLCD 2023).
+Information from the National Land Cover Database was used to quantify impacts to land classification resulting from the proposed new upland disposal sites compared to existing classifications within a width of two miles on either side of the Arkansas River centerline in the study area.
+This comparison is depicted in Table 4-9 (NLCD 2023).
 Geospatial data analyses indicate that potential impacts to land cover and land use in Oklahoma would result in the loss of roughly 115 acres of aquatic habitat and 515 acres of terrestrial (non-developed) habitat to accommodate the 37 proposed upland disposal sites.
 For the 2 upland sites in Arkansas, roughly 11 acres of developed land and 190 acres of cropland would be lost.
 Within a width of two miles on either side of the Arkansas River centerline, roughly 0.62% of existing terrestrial habitat will be lost to the upland disposal sites, with 0.14% associated with grassland cover and 0.21% associated with pastureland and cultivated crops.
-Approximately 0.11% of existing emergent and woody wetlands would be impacted, however mitigation efforts will minimize these impacts.
-No aquatic habitat would be lost in support of upland disposal sites in Arkansas.
+Approximately 0.11% of existing emergent and woody wetlands would be lost in support of upland disposal sites in Arkansas.